 The first days of a new spring were gently entering the country of Westeros as the snows of winter were melting into the earth, nurturing the life that would soon blossom all throughout the nine realms.
 In the North however, it would be at least another year before the snow would completely vanish.
 It was the one place in Westeros that would have snow when every other kingdom would be suffering under the heat of a blistering sun.
 Today though, the sun’s heat was blocked by the clouds that filled the sky.
-One would hope that the weather would be fair, but the falling snow destroyed that hope completely completely.
+One would hope that the weather would be fair, but the falling snow destroyed that hope completely.

 Riding on the soft cold mud of the Kingsroad, Petyr gripped the reigns of his horse tightly as a sudden chill rushed down his body.
-He made the mistake of wearing too light a cloak when he left Kings Landing.
+He made the mistake of wearing too light a cloak when he left the capitol.
 But hopefully when he arrived at his destination, his host would be kind enough to supply a thicker one.
 At least, if she would welcome his surprise visit.

 Winterfell finally came into sight.
 Petyr had never been nor seen the great castle of the North before. compared to the castles of the other realm it was fairly plain, but unique enough that it was its own shape and design.